Veterinarian-Issued Health Certificates for Traveling

 During Your Appointment

-At the appointment, we will conduct a comprehensive exam to make sure your pet is healthy for travel and fill out the Health Certificate.
+At your pet's health certificate appointment, we will conduct a comprehensive exam to make sure your pet is healthy for travel and fill out the Health Certificate.

 You must then submit the completed certificates to the USDA office in Albany, NY.
 Processing time usually takes 1-3 business days.